Ivan Pernar (politician, born 1985): European Union

 In an interview with Croatian news site 4Dportal, Pernar said that his party is "against entry into the European Union because it is ruled by unelected banker cartels and bureaucrats, there is no democracy [in the EU]."
 In another interview, he stated that his party would only consider a coalition with other parties if they challenge or terminate Croatia's membership of the European Union.

 NATO

 On November 23, 2016, Pernar spoke to the Croatian Parliament against the ratification of Montenegro's accession to NATO, reading a letter written by Montenegrin activist Marko Milačić.

 Israel and Palestine

-In a guest appearance for Bosnian channel OSM Televizijas talk show called "Face of the Nation", Pernar said that Israel was responsible for ethnic cleansing in the 1948 Palestinian exodus.
+In a guest appearance for Bosnian channel OSM Televizijas talk show called "Face of the Nation", Pernar said that Israel was responsible for ethnic cleansing in the 1948 Palestinian expulsion and flight.
 In November 2016, Pernar wore a Palestinian scarf to the Croatian Parliament.